患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Children with non-Hodgkin lymphoma should have their treatment planned by a team of doctors who are experts in treating childhood cancer.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other health care providers who are experts in treating children with non-Hodgkin lymphoma and who specialize in certain areas of medicine.
-These may include the following specialists:
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of non-Hodgkin lymphoma.
+The pediatric oncologist works with other health care providers who are experts in treating children with cancer and also specialize in certain areas of medicine.
+Other specialists may include:

 Surgery